Crossworlds

 He shook himself, and raised his voice, “Turn that down or I’ll break your radio!”

 “Aaaaarrrrrgh!”
-He was either too angry or too drunk to notice anything unusual had happened.
-“Clean this up now!”
+He was either too angry or too drunk to notice anything unusual.
+“Clean this up, now!”

 “Why?” she said.
 “You say all the time this isn’t my house.
 You clean it up.
 Your house, your mess.”

 As she left the house, her mother’s car pulled up in the driveway.
-Ellie looked at her only once, and kept walking.
+Ellie avoided her eyes, and kept walking.

 Her mother got out of the car.
 “Ellie!
 What are you doing?”